brillout/goldpage/docs/csr-and-ssr-explained.template.md

 > :information_source:
 > **History**
 > <br/>
-> Gmail and Google Maps where among the first desktop-like web apps and they popularized the practice of implementing interactive apps by using DOM manipulation APIs.
+> Gmail and Google Maps where among the first desktop-like web apps and they popularized the practice of using DOM manipulations APIs to implement interactive apps.
-> You may have heard the term *ajax* before &mdahs; this is what CSR was called back then.
+> CSR was called *ajax* back then.

 **non-interactive**